JJDelight/Oasis_Therapy_Device_Simulation/README.md

       re-wrote all use cases to match program functionality - Majd Sequence Diagram - Majd
       Test Cases - Majd
+      Basic Use Case - Joris

    Programming:
-      Power (Turn On/off, Ending a session) - JP Placement of Electrodes/Connection Test (Handled by the onEars QCheckBox) - Joris Battery Level (displaying battery level on device) - JP Selecting a Session (Selecting a custom time for a therapy) - Majd Battery Level (decreasing the battery life, and increasing it to full) - Joris Selecting a Session (Using the next button and the CheckBoxes to select a session + Using the next button and the CheckBoxes to select amount of time +
+      Power (Turn On/off, Ending a session) - JP Placement of Electrodes/Connection Test (Handled by the onEars QCheckBox) - Joris Battery Level (displaying battery level on device) - JP Selecting a Session (Selecting a custom time for a therapy) - Majd Battery Replacement - Joris
+      Battery Level (decreasing the battery life, and increasing it to full) - Joris Selecting a Session (Using the next button and the CheckBoxes to select a session + Using the next button and the CheckBoxes to select amount of time +